 - You can sit and rest outside before, during and after your ride.

-- In line with UK Government guidance, those aged over 70 should continue to take particular care to minimise contact with others outside their household.
+- In line with UK Government guidance, those aged over 70 should continue to take care to minimise contact with others outside their household.

 What will happen if people don't ride responsibly?